 So one of our top Green Monday marketing tips is to enhance the sense of urgency.
-Show a Christmas countdown on your website or app (if you have one) to remind your customers of how much time they have left before the big day.
+Show a Christmas countdown on your website or app (if you have one) to remind your customers how much time they have left before the big day.
 This is a guaranteed way to get them shopping.

-Another way to play on this sense of urgency is to show stock figures and encourage shoppers to hurry and buy before you run out.
+Another way to play on this sense of urgency is to show stock figures and encourage shoppers to hurry and buy before they run out.
 Of course, if you’re well-prepared, you won’t run out, but it’s an excellent way to give potential customers the nudge they need.

 Combine with Super Saturday

-Think about offering deals on related items, so that if customers buy something on Green Monday, they can get discounts on three related items on Super Saturday.
+Think about offering deals on related items so that if customers buy something on Green Monday, they can get discounts on three related items on Super Saturday.
 This means your Green Monday shoppers will plan to return to you for further deals on Super Saturday, guaranteeing higher sales.